Skip to content

 • When reviewing the case we were able to use the average of the last two years’ net profit after tax (NPAT) and latest salary to achieve the loan amount required.

-• Due to their excellent affordability status of the applicants we were able to apply a loan to income multiple of 5x their combined income; which is higher than our standard terms.
+• Due to the excellent affordability status of the applicants we were able to apply a loan to income multiple of 5x their combined income; which is higher than our standard terms.

 Application for loan of £1,800,000 at 75% LTV